bkebede/Unit-1/index.md

     ben.right(90)
     ben.stamp()

-It was interesting playing around with the turtle feature and seeing how I could manipulate it to make a picture.
+It was interesting playing around with the turtle features and seeing the different ways I could manipulate it to make a picture.

 ### Tree Project